AllStarLink/ASL3-Manual/docs/install/pi-appliance/pi-detailed.md

 # ASL3 Appliance Installation

 !!! danger "Raspberry Pi Imager"
     **You must use the Raspberry Pi Imager,** even if you prefer another imager, and carefully follow the instructions below.
-Failure to do so will result in a system that won't boot or that you will not be able to login to.
+Failure to do so will result in a system that won't boot or that will not allow logins.

     Note: these instructions assume that you are using the **Raspberry Pi Imager, version 2.0.0 (or later)**